akhouli/Geneology/README.md

 -----------------------------------------------------------------------------------------------------------------------
 This is a readme Guide text file that contains instructions on:

-* 1 - How to run and compile the Geneology Tree Application
+* 1 - How to run the Geneology Tree Application
 * 2 - Application Navigation

 =======================================================